30 BCPTA CEs + 6 hours of group consultation

 b.
 Types of play

-5. Explore directive and non-directive play therapy and understand the difference and when each can be used
+5. Explore directive and non-directive play therapy, understanding the difference and when each can be effectively used in play therapy trainings.

 Module 2 - The Basics

-1. Explore and be able to identify themes in play and developmentally appropriate play
+1. Explore and identify themes in play and developmentally appropriate play within play therapy courses.

-4. Understand the importance of the metaphor in PT.
+4. Understand the importance of metaphor in play therapy.

 Module 3 - The Nervous System

-2. Gain a basic understanding of Polyvagal ladder and the nervous system states
+2. Gain a basic understanding of the Polyvagal ladder and the nervous system states.

-3. Understand the role of the nervous system in PT.
+3. Understand the role of the nervous system in play therapy.

-4. Understand the role of the mirror neuron system in PT.
+4. Understand the role of the mirror neuron system in play therapy.

-5. Be able to being to recognize transference and countertransference in PT.
+5. Be able to begin recognizing transference and countertransference in play therapy.

-7. Learn about regulation and co-regulation and its application to PT
+7. Learn about regulation and co-regulation and its application to play therapy.

 Module 4 - Expressive Therapies

-2. Explore and discover the use Sand play
+2. Explore and discover the use of Sand play:

 a.
 Sand